jjant/runty8/README.md

 A Pico8 clone in rust

+## Contributing

+See [the contributing guide](./CONTRIBUTING.md) for instructions on how to get started.

 ## Things to do

 - [ ] Unify data structures (sprite sheet/map/etc) under a single Memory byte array?